enwi/hueplusplus/README.md

 ```C++
 std::vector<std::reference_wrapper<HueLight>> lights = bridge.getAllLights();
 ```
-If you now want to control a light, call a specific function of the it.
+If you now want to control a light, call a specific function of it.
 ```C++
 light1.On();
 light1.setBrightness(120);